arosenkranz/scenarios/dd101-developer/02-agent-docker/02-configure-service.md

 Next, you'll add labels to the the discounts service so the Agent will know how tag individual services.
 Specifically, you set the tags `env`, `service`, and `version` which enable Unified Service Tagging.
-You'll learn more about this when you work with APM and logs later in the workshop.
+You'll learn more about this when you work with APM and logs later in the course.

 1. Open the file `docker-compose.yml`{{open}} in the IDE.